eflautt/ga-data-science/lessons/lesson-1/readme.md

 <a name="demo"></a>
 ## Demo: Dev Environment Setup (65 min)
-* Brief intro to the tools we will use as a data sciencist- (detailed overview in lesson 2)
+* Brief intro to the tools we will use as data scientists
 * Workshop to help with environment set up
-* IPython Notebook to test set and complete Python Review
+* IPython Notebook to test dataset and complete Python Review

 <a name="conclusion"></a>
 ## Conclusion (5 mins)
+By now, you should be able to answer the following questions with ease:
 - What is data science?
 - What is the data science workflow?
 - How can you have a successfull learning experience at GA?